mbeddr/mps-platform-docs/src/doc/docs/gotchas/mps_internal/index.md

 !!! question "How can I retrieve nodes of other models and modules?"

     `model.nodesIncludingImported` returns all nodes including the ones from other models that are currently imported.

-!!! question "How can I delete a model in a module programmatically?"

-    Get the model-to-be-deleted as SModel (interface) and use `#!java new ModelDeleteHelper(model).delete();` For more context see: [DeleteModeHelper](https://github.com/JetBrains/MPS/blob/master/workbench/mps-workbench/source/jetbrains/mps/workbench/actions/model/DeleteModelHelper.java)

 !!! question "How can I make an internal MPS editor being read-only?"